Topsoil vs Compost: What’s The Difference?

 What is Compost?

-Compost is a mixture of organic matter such as food scraps, plant material, grass clippings, leaves, and other yard waste.
+Compost is decayed organic matter, a cocktail of organic matter such as food scraps, plant material, grass clippings, leaves, and other yard waste and yard waste.
+It’s a nutrient powerhouse for plants and a boon for waste reduction.

 Compost is organic matter that has been decomposed by microorganisms such as bacteria, fungi, and protozoa.
 This decomposition process produces humus, which is rich in nutrients that plants need for growth.